ESRTS/OptimalTaskPhasing/README.md

 To run experiments with task periods in a chain drawn from (2,k)-max harmonic period sets, the following configuration is used.
 In the current implementation, the largest possible hyperperiod that is considered is `1000ms`, as in the automotive task set.
 For each task chain, a random (2,k)-max harmonic period set is generated.
-To prevent period sets with only very few periods, the number of required periods in the period set used for task chain generation is specified as well.
+To prevent period sets with only very few periods, the minimum number of required periods in the period set used for task chain generation is specified as well.

 ```
 python main.py targetFolder --synthetic --minlength 2 --maxlength 50 --incrementlength 2 --experimentCount 1000 --kValue 5  --numPeriods 10 --seed 123 --cores 10